SSbug696/web_crawler_detection/README.md

-# Web crawler detection
+# Web crawler and parsers detection

 ### Module on the LUA for detecting robots search engines.
+Can detect parsing the site and block IP

 access - defines and logs the crawler